ISAITB/docs-services/source/common/index.rst

     location, no, An indication of the relevant location to highlight in relation to the report item.
 This is an arbitrary text that should make sense to the validation client.

 .. note::
-    **Highlighting a report item's location in the test bed:** When displaying a ``verify`` step's result, the GITB test bed leverages the **location** property of a report item to open a code editor at the specified location with the relevant message displayed in-lined.
-This is possible for validated content that is text, for which you need to do the following:
+    **Highlighting a report item's location in the test bed:** When displaying a ``verify`` [REF] step's result, the GITB test bed leverages the ``location`` property of a report item to open a code editor at the specified location with the relevant message displayed in-lined.
+This is possible for text-based validated content, for which you need to do the following:

         #.
-Include the content to highlight (typically the validation input) as a property in the TAR report's **context** with a given name (e.g. "INPUT").
+Include the content to highlight (typically the validation input) as a property in the ``TAR`` report's ``context`` with a given name (e.g. "INPUT").
         #.
-Set the report item's **location** property with a string of the format "NAME:LINE" where "NAME" is the name of the report's context item and "LINE" is the line number.
+Set the report item's ``location`` property with a string of the format "NAME:LINE" where "NAME" is the name of the report's context item and "LINE" is the line number.
            Setting this for example to "INPUT:100" will link to line 100 of the "INPUT" content.

-The following code sample provides an example populating a report for a validation service's ``validate`` output:
+The following code sample provides an example populating a report for a validation service's ``validate`` [REF] output:

 .. code-block:: java